gmftbyGMFTBY/HashRetrieval/README.md

 es doesn't need the gpu_id (set as 0); faiss needs the gpu_ids (default set as 1,2,3,4)

-_If you need to try default hash code size, replace the 128 in chat.sh into the dimension size that you want._
+_If you need to try other hash code size settings, replace the 128 in chat.sh into the dimension size._

 ```bash
 ./prepare_corpus.sh <dataset_name> <es/faiss> <es/dual-bert/hash-bert> 1,2,3,4